What Fruit Do Cashews Come From

 Conclusion

-The journey of the cashew, from its origin on the cashew apple to its place on our plates, is a testament to the intricate and often surprising connections within the natural world.
+The journey of the cashew, from its origin on the cashew apple to its place on our plates, is a testament to the layered and often surprising connections within the natural world.
 Understanding that cashews come from a unique relationship with the cashew apple not only enriches our appreciation for this popular nut but also highlights the potential for sustainable and innovative uses of both the nut and the fruit.